Well-posedness for Cauchy fractional problems involving discrete convolution operators: Introduction

 considering a suitable function $f$ and $0<\alpha\leq 1$, obtaining general results including all equations presented above.

-We can note that all the above nonlinear models are governed by the spacial operator discrete fractional Laplacian.
-Here arises a natural question: it is an intrinsic property of the discrete fractional Laplacian, or is there a deeper concept which is crucial in order to obtain this well-posedness?
-The main purpose of this study is to answer the question above.
-Our purpose in this paper is to provide sufficient conditions for the well-posedness of the nonlinear model
+We can notice that all the above nonlinear models are governed by the spatial operator discrete fractional Laplacian.
+Here arises a natural question: is it an intrinsic property of the discrete fractional Laplacian, or is there a deeper concept which is crucial in order to obtain this well-posedness?
+The main objective of this study is to answer the question above.
+Our purpose in this paper is to provide sufficient conditions for the well-posedness of the nonlinear model \eqref{Mainequation}, generalizing the results obtained in \cite{KLW3} for a branch of important difference operators and its fractional powers.
+To answer this question, we will use tools from Banach Algebra $\ell^1(\Z)$, resolvent families of operators theory and properties of Markov operators.